dymodi/dymodi.github.io/Research/Literature-Reviews/Outlier-Detection-Related-Works.md

 author: Yi DING
 ---

 [1] is one of the most cited paper in the anomaly detection field.
 Different key assumptions are used in different methods to differentiate between normal and anomalous behavior.
+According to [1], outliers detection methods can be categorized into **classification-based**, **nearest neighbor-based**, **clustering-based**, and **statistical techniques**.